-Hecla Greens Creek Mining Company (HGCMC) has prepared this Conceptual Suspension of Operations Plan as required by the Alaska Department of Environmental Conservation (ADEC) Waste Management Permit 2014DB0003 (WMP).
+Hecla Greens Creek Mining Company (HGCMC) has prepared this Conceptual Suspension of Operations Plan as required by the Alaska Department of Environmental Conservation (ADEC) Waste Management Permit 2020DB0001 (WMP).
 This Plan describes in conceptual terms the measures that will be implemented by HGCMC during a temporary suspension of operations to:

-- Control surface and groundwater drainage to and from the facility and the surrounding area; - Collect, store, treat and dispose of process water; - Control erosion from the tailings disposal facility, waste rock disposal areas, mill, campsite, and any other disturbed areas within the facility boundary; - Secure storage of chemicals and fuel; and, - Maintain and monitor the Pond 7 dam and site-wide water balance.
+- Control surface and groundwater drainage to and from the facility and the surrounding area; - Collect, store, treat and dispose of process water; - Control erosion from the tailings disposal facility, waste rock disposal areas, mill, campsite, and any other disturbed areas within the facility boundary; - Secure storage of chemicals and fuel; and, - Maintain and monitor the Pond 7/10 dam and site-wide water balance.

-Suspension of operations is defined as a suspension of mining and milling/processing activities for more than 90 days but less than three years.
-The length of time for the period of suspension may be extended beyond three years by written authorization from ADEC.
+Suspension of operations defined as a suspension of mining and milling/processing activities for more than 90 days but less than three years.
+The length of time for the period of suspension may be extended beyond three years by written authorization from ADEC and the Forest Service.

-In the event of a suspension of operations, HGCMC shall notify ADEC within three days of the suspension and provide the nature of and reason for the suspension and its anticipated duration.
-No later than ten days after operations have been suspended, HGCMC shall submit a detailed suspension of operations plan that replaces this conceptual plan with current information and specific details.
+In the event of a suspension of operations, HGCMC shall notify ADEC and the Forest Service within three days of the suspension and provide the nature of and reason for the suspension and its anticipated duration.
+No later than ten days after operations have been suspended, HGCMC shall submit a detailed suspension of operations plan that replaces this conceptual Plan with current information and specific details.

-During temporary shutdowns, it is the Company's intent to maintain all leases and permits, continue all of the required monitoring and regulatory mandated compliance, and maintain the mine facilities to allow the resumption of operations as quickly as possible.
+During temporary shutdowns, the Company intends to maintain all leases, permits, approvals, and authorizations, continue all of the required monitoring and regulatory mandated compliance, and maintain the mine facilities to allow the resumption of operations as quickly as possible.